 FOLLOW US AT @TSOTFRINGE | #TSOTF16

-TSOTF has been conceived by artist, performer and Wellcome Trust Engagement Fellow Brian Lobel, whose work on the body and illness has shown at the Edinburgh Science Festival, Edinburgh Festival and Forest Fringe.
+TSOTF has been conceived by artist, performer and Wellcome Trust Engagement Fellow Brian Lobel, and is led by him and producer Tracy Gentles, of In Company Collective.
 The programme has been commissioned by the Trust as a way of highlighting the diverse range of biomedical themes and topics inspiring Fringe artists every year.

 I am so excited to be working with the Wellcome Trust to celebrate the voices of artists in scientific and medical inquiry.
 The Fringe is all about surprising sources of inspiration – a play that challenges your political opinion, a devastating cabaret act, a comedian who makes you cry – and, just like a scientific discovery, these sources of inspiration have the most impact when they are nourished, shared and given appropriate platforms.
 The Sick of the Fringe might just be one such platform, and we look forward to collaborating with emerging and established artists from the Fringe, and sharing their radical ideas for both medicine and performance.